Wint3rmute/ReqSnake/README.md

-# Require.py
+# ReqSnake

-Require.py is a dead-simple Python script for tracking requirements defined in a set of Markdown documents.
+ReqSnake is a dead-simple Python script for tracking requirements defined in a set of Markdown documents.

 ## But what is a requirement?